xurde/ndc-java-sdk/README.md

 	<handle exception>
 }
 ```
-*NOTE:* At the moment only AirShoppingRQBuilder is available.
+**NOTE:** At the moment only AirShoppingRQBuilder is available.
 All other requests can be constructed manually, using ObjectFactory in org.iata.ndc.schema package.
+New common element builders will be added to org.iata.ndc.builder.element package.

 This should return AirShoppingRS object, which contains response data.